 Weiner knows a thing or two about building a program.
 Taking over the reins of the Keene State team in 2005, Weiner led the Owls into uncharted territory.
 Directing the Owls to a first-ever appearance in the 2005 LEC championship match, he then coached KSC to back-to-back, 25-victory seasons and ECAC tournament appearances as well as a first-ever LEC regular season title in 2007.
 Weiner and the Owls served up an unforgettable 2008 season, posting a program best 29-9 (6-0 LEC) and capturing the LEC title and NCAA berth.

-Under the direction of Weiner, the Owls have advanced to post-season play five of the past seven seasons, earning ther program's first ever LEC championship in 2008 and ECAC title in 2010.
-Last season, KSC posted a 19-14 record, advancing to the semifinals of the LEC and ECAC tournaments.
-Weiner reached the 400 career win milestone last fall with the Owls' 3-1 win over Rhode Island College in the semifinals of the LEC tournament.
+Under the direction of Weiner, the Owls have advanced to post-season play six of the past eight seasons, earning ther program's first ever LEC championship in 2008 and ECAC title in 2010.
+Last season, KSC posted a 20-17 record, advancing to the semifinals of the ECAC tournament.
+Weiner reached the 400 career win milestone in 2011 with the Owls' 3-1 win over Rhode Island College in the semifinals of the LEC tournament.

 Weiner, co-founder of the Hardrock Junior Olympic Volleyball Club in New Hampshire, holds a bachelor's degree in theatre from UCLA and a master's in fine arts from the University of California-Irvine.
-In addition to his volleyball duties, he also teaches in the KSC communication department and was named the full-time volleyball coach in the spring of 2011.
+He was named Keene State's full-time volleyball coach in the spring of 2011.

 Weiner said he’s excited about the change in status and looking forward to giving more time to the program.
 “During the past six years, I’ve also taught a full academic load,” he said.
 “I was doing a full-time job in addition to my coaching responsibilities.
 This will allow me to focus on my job as coach of the Keene State women’s volleyball team and I am excited about that.”

-After being a student assistant for two years, Bre Redding begins her third season as assistant coach with the Owls this fall.
-Redding, a defensive specialist with the team in 2006 and 2007, will be a valuable asset on the bench and practice court, passing on her knowledge and love of the game to the players.
+After being a student assistant for two years, Bre Miles begins her fourth season as assistant coach with the Owls this fall.
+Miles, a defensive specialist with the team in 2006 and 2007, will be a valuable asset on the bench and practice court, passing on her knowledge and love of the game to the players.
 She has also created and implemented the Owls workout programs.

-Looking to coach at the college level, Redding has worked for three years with Coach Weiner and the Hard Rock Club team and last season with the Central Massachusetts Junior Olympic program.
+Looking to coach at the college level, Miles has worked for three years with Coach Weiner and the Hard Rock Club team and the past two seaons with the Central Massachusetts Junior Olympic program.

-Prior to joining the KSC program, Redding played at Medway (Mass.)
+Prior to joining the KSC program, Miles played at Medway (Mass.)
 High where she was twice named the team's top defender and earned league all-star honors as a senior.

 |College:||Keene State College|

-No stranger to the Keene State volleyball propgram, Kristen Roach beings her third year on Coach Weiner's staff.
+No stranger to the Keene State volleyball propgram, Kristen Roach beings her fourth year on Coach Weiner's staff.
 She was also an assistant coach for the Owls during the 2003 and 2004 seasons.

 In between her time at Keene State, Mullins served as the head coach at Turner Falls (Mass.)
 High School from 2005-2009.